I'm an experienced online content creator with several streams of passive income from my writing. I'm here to share my

-Making money as a writer on HubPages is one option for people who can write and are looking for a good side-hustle.
-Getting your writing through the HubPages Quality Assessment Process (QAP) can be really frustrating—I know, I have had my articles turned down dozens of times.
-But over my years on HubPages I have learned a thing or two about what the QAP wants, and how to give it to them.
+Making money as a writer online is one option for people who can (1) write and are (2) looking for a good side-hustle.
+Getting your writing to the highest level can be really frustrating—I know, I have had my articles turned down by writing platforms dozens of times.
+But over the years I have learned a thing or two about what it takes, and how to provide the quality writing that the job demands.

-I will say it again and again: HubPages has to make sure that it only publishes well-written articles.
-No one would make money on HubPages if they didn't.
-The QAP is there for a reason.
+I will say it again and again: Publishing sites have to make sure that they only publish well-written articles.
+No one would make money if they didn't.
+The high standards are there for a reason.
 Every article that a writer submits -- including this one -- is put through a series of assessments to make sure it actually belongs on the site.
 For many writers, this is a frustrating and obscure process.
-Every veteran writer has articles that just can't make it past the QAP, and it can be frustrating, but it's all for the greater good.
+Every veteran writer has articles that just can't make it.
+It can be frustrating, but it's all for the greater good

 I am a seasoned online content writer with over 15 years in the business.
 I make decent money from this side-hustle: last year I made about $20,000 from my combined libraries of online articles, and all of that income was passive (I made money 24 hours a day, whether I was writing or not).
 It's a sweet source of income that I use for travel and other luxuries.